NVIDIA/k8s-device-plugin/README.md

       [uuid | index] (default "uuid")
   nvidiaDriverRoot:
       the root path for the NVIDIA driver installation (typical values are '/' or '/run/nvidia/driver')
+  resourceConfig:
+      This is used to specify renaming of resources and replicas (for enabling sharing of GPUs)
 ```

 When set to true, the `failOnInitError` flag fails the plugin if an error is